svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

  <tr><th>OPA2192</th><td>4 μV p-p</td><td>±8/±50 μV</td><td>±0.1/±0.5 μV/°C</td><td><b>±5/±20 pA</b></td></tr>
  </table>

 So the OPA2186 is comparable on some criteria and much superior on offset and offset drift.
+OPA219 worse on offsets (still very good though) and better on input bias current.

 > The input bias current specification of the reference buffers is important, as excessive bias currents will degrade the dc linearity.
 The degradation of integral nonlinearity, in ppm, as a function of input bias current, is typically:
 >